The objective is to experimentally verify the formula for centripetal force.

 An object performing uniform circular motion is constantly under the action of a force that acts toward its center of rotation and has a magnitude of

-where m is the mass of the object, v its liner speed tangent to the circular path, and r its radius of rotation.
+where m is the mass of the object, v its liner speed, and r its radius of rotation.

 An object tends to move along a straight line if it is under the action of a force that has a constant direction, but if the direction of the force keeps changing such that it is always directed toward the center of a circle, the object is then forced to follow a circular path.
-Fig. 1 shows a small object of mass m that is connected to a string of length r and is being spun in a horizontal plane at constant linear speed, v.
+Fig. 1 shows a small object of mass m that is connected to a string of length r and is being spun in a horizontal plane at constant linear speed v.
 Note that the velocity is not constant.
-This is because of the fact that the direction of velocity keeps changing in circular motion.
+This is because of the fact that, in circular motion, the direction of velocity keeps changing.
 The velocity vector v is always perpendicular to the radius of rotation r.

 Click on the following link:

-The red mass m attached to a cord of length r = 10.0m (as shown in the top left corner) is performing uniform circular motion.
-The length of the cord can be changed by moving the hanging mass M up or down by the mouse.
-As you move the hanging mass up and down, the radius of rotation r changes as its value can be read on the top left corner. r may be set at any desired value.
-For simplicity of calculations, we will assume that the mass of the rotating mass is m=1.00kg.
+In the applet, the red mass m attached to a cord of length r = 10.0m (as shown in the top left corner) is performing uniform circular motion.
+The length of the cord can be changed by moving the hanging mass M up or down by mouse.
+As you move the hanging mass up and down, the radius of rotation r changes as its value can be read and adjusted at the top left corner. r may be set at any desired value.
+For simplicity of calculations, we will assume that the mass of the rotating object is m = 1.00kg.

-The accepted value for centripetal acceleration can be read from the space at the top where it says Mg/m.
-Note that this ratio has units of acceleration, or simply m/s2 .
-Setting m = 1.00kg , the product Mg gives us the centripetal acceleration of the rotating mass m.
+The accepted value for ac can be read from the space at the top where it says Mg/m.
+Note that this ratio has units of acceleration, or simply m/s2.
+Setting m = 1.00kg, the product Mg gives us the centripetal acceleration of the rotating mass m.
+(The kg in m cancels the kg in M, and the result has unit of m/s2 or unit of acceleration).

 The measured value for centripetal acceleration can be found in a different way.
-Counting the number of turns in each case and read the corresponding elapsed time.
-Since the length traveled on the circle in each turn is 2pr, the length traveled in n turns is Dx = 2prn.
+Count he number of rotations in each trial of the experiment and read the corresponding elapsed time from the applet.
+Since the length traveled on the circle per turn is 2p r, the length traveled in n turns is Dx = 2p r n.
 The elapsed time is t or Dt.
-The average speed is therefore, v = Dx/ Dt as shown in the following Table as well.
-Now, knowing v, the centripetal acceleration ac can be calculated as v2/r.
+The average speed is therefore, v = Dx/Dt as shown in Table 1.
+Now, knowing v, the measured ac can be found from v2/r.

-Accordingly, the measured and accepted values for centripetal force can also be found as shown in the Table.
+Accordingly, the measured and accepted values for centripetal force can also be found as shown Table 1.

 Note: When you clean any previous run and reset the applet, it is ready to go.
-Holding down on a left click makes the applet running and releasing it stops it.
+Holding and releasing the left click runs and stops the applet.
 You need to practice a few times to become comfortable with it.

-2) click on the page and put m in motion.
+2) click on the page and put m into motion.
 Let it run for 5 turns, for example, and at the end of the 5th turn release the mouse and it will stop.
-Record the values of t and n, the number of turns, in the Table below.
+Record the values of t and n, the number of turns, in the Table 1.

-3) Calculate V, V2/r , and read Mg/m and record them in the Table.
+3) Calculate V, V2/r , and read Mg/m and record them in Table 1.

-4) Calculate the related %error and record it.
+5) Calculate the related % error and record it.

 Note: If the applet starts acting strange, refresh the screen.